-Kenneth Josephson was born in Detroit in 1932.
-He began his formal photography training at the Rochester Institute of Technology, earning an Associate Degree before being drafted into the army in 1953, where he spent several months in Germany doing photolithography for aerial reconnaissance.
-He returned to R.I.T. immediately after to earn his B.F.A. studying under the new program head, Minor White.
-Josephson started his graduate studies at the Institute of Design in 1958 studying under Harry Callahan and Aaron Siskind.
-In 1960 Josephson became an instructor at The School of the Art Institute of Chicago, where he taught until 1997.
+Kenneth Josephson was born in Detroit in 1932 and became interested in photography at the age of twelve.
+He began his formal photography training at the Rochester Institute of Technology, earning an Associate’s Degree before being drafted into the army in 1953, where he spent several months in Germany doing aerial reconnaissance photography.
+Immediately after, he returned to R.I.T. to earn his B.F.A. studying under the new program head, Minor White as well as Beaumont Newhall.
+Josephson started his graduate studies at the Institute of Design, Chicago, in 1958 and studied under Harry Callahan and Aaron Siskind.
+After graduating in 1960, Josephson became an instructor at The School of the Art Institute of Chicago, where he taught for almost forty years.